astronomer/docs/learn/airflow-isolated-environments.md

 Common limitations include:

-- You [cannot pass all Airflow context variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/python.html#id1) to a virtual decorator, since Airflow does not support serializing `var`, `ti`, and `task_instance` objects.
-See [Use Airflow context variables in isolated environments](#use-airflow-context-variables-in-isolated-environments).
+- You [cannot pass all Apache Airflow® context variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/python.html#id1) to a virtual decorator, since Airflow does not support serializing `var`, `ti`, and `task_instance` objects.
+See [Use Apache Airflow® context variables in isolated environments](#use-airflow-context-variables-in-isolated-environments).
 - You do not have access to your [secrets backend](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/secrets-backend/index.html) from within the isolated environment.
 To access your secrets, consider passing them in through [Jinja templating](templating.md).
-See [Use Airflow variables in isolated environments](#use-airflow-variables-in-isolated-environments).
+See [Use Apache Airflow® variables in isolated environments](#use-airflow-variables-in-isolated-environments).
 - Installing Airflow itself, or Airflow provider packages in the environment provided to the `@task.external_python` decorator or the ExternalPythonOperator, can lead to unexpected behavior.
 If you need to use Airflow or an Airflow provider module inside your virtual environment, Astronomer recommends using the `@task.virtualenv` decorator or the PythonVirtualenvOperator instead.
-See [Use Airflow packages in isolated environments](#use-airflow-packages-in-isolated-environments).
+See [Use Apache Airflow® packages in isolated environments](#use-airflow-packages-in-isolated-environments).

 ## Choosing an isolated environment option